Nashville (2012 TV series): Casting

 British actor Sam Palladio was the first regular member to be cast, being announced on February 14, 2012.
 Australian actress and singer Clare Bowen was the next addition to the pilot, as Scarlett O'Connor, on February 17, 2012.
 On February 22, General Hospital cast member Jonathan Jackson joined the cast in the role of Avery Barkley.
 On February 23, Emmy Award winner Powers Boothe joined the cast as Lamar Wyatt, father of lead character.
 On February 29, it was announced that Hayden Panettiere had landed the role of Juliette Barnes, originally planned as the primary antagonist of the series.
 On March 1, 2012 Robert Wisdom was cast as Coleman Carlisle, one of the supporting regular characters.
 On March 5 Eric Close joined the ensemble cast as Teddy Conrad, Rayna's husband.
 On March 6, it was announced that Connie Britton would play leading role of Rayna Jaymes, 40-year-old fading country superstar.
 Britton also serves as a co-executive producer of the series.
 On March 13, 2012, Charles Esten joined the cast in the final regular role of Deacon Claybourne, Rayna's bandmate and former lover.

 Britton stated that her character, Rayna was based on several country singers, including Faith Hill, Reba McEntire, and Bonnie Raitt.
 Panettiere denied that her character resembled Taylor Swift, and stated that Juliette was instead based on herself—a young woman in the entertainment industry—and Carrie Underwood.

 Alongside the nine regular cast members during the first season, several actors were cast in recurring roles.
 Judith Hoag appeared in the series as Tandy Hampton, Rayna's sister.
 Sylvia Jefferies played the role of Jolene Barnes, Juliette's mother.
 On August 29, 2012, it was announced that Kimberly Williams-Paisley joined the cast as Margaret "Peggy" Kenter.
-J. D. Souther, Rya Kihlstedt, Tilky Montgomery Jones, Wyclef Jean, Susan Misner and Michiel Huisman also had major recurring roles during the first season.
+JD Souther, Rya Kihlstedt, Tilky Montgomery Jones, Wyclef Jean, Susan Misner and Michiel Huisman also had major recurring roles during the first season.